 If the dog owner didn’t know the dog would attack anyone, and this was the first time that the dog bit someone, then they may not be held liable.
 In this instance, the dog owner may have been in control and did everything to protect the public.
 Another situation is if the dog was provoked or deliberately injured by someone and the dog reacted by biting the person.

 When Should You File a Claim?

 You can file a claim whenever a dog bite occurs, even when you are a contractor or employee working at a customer’s residence.
-In addition, you could also file a claim if the dog tries to attack you as you are injured while trying to run away from dog.
+In addition, you could also file a claim if the dog tries to attack you as you are injured while trying to run away from a dog.
 Another instance when you may have a claim is if the dog knocks you down and you become hurt when landing on a hard surface.

 Contact a Personal Injury Lawyer About Your Case